 *Barcelona, Lisbon, San Sebastian

 The Iberian Peninsula has four classic cuisines — Spanish, Catalan, Basque and Portuguese — and we’ll explore each one, with culinary tour professionals taking us to the best places.
 History and architecture tours will also be given.
-Our hotels are in the heart of it all, with direct access to magnificent scenery, shopping, and wine.
+Our accommodations are in the heart of it all, with direct access to magnificent scenery, shopping, and wine.
 During each city’s stay there’ll be one free day to allow for plenty of unstructured exploration.

 As with all my trips, I will demonstrate simple mindfulness techniques that will allow us to bring our attention to the present moment.
 We remember what we are present to.
 I want all of us to have a thrilling two weeks and a lifetime of memories.